wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/DataDefinition.md

 }
 ```

 CPDI reduces the frustration of dependency-hot-potato by reducing the number of disparate dependency values that must be passed from initializer to initializer throughout the view hierarchy of your app.
-It does this by implicitly aggregating all of your disparate dependencies into a single dependency variable which preserves the correct scope-limitations at every level of your app.
+It does this by implicitly aggregating all of your disparate dependencies into a single dependency variable which preserves the correct scope limitations at every level of your app.
 This dependency only needs to be satisfied once at the root of your app.

 ```swift
 struct AppDependencies: RootView.Dependencies {